byrd-polar/fluid-earth/README.md

 The successor to [FEVer](https://fever.byrd.osu.edu), making use of of [WebGL](https://en.wikipedia.org/wiki/WebGL).
 Codenamed `FEV2r`.

-## Preview
+## Visit site

 [https://fev2r.netlify.app/](https://fev2r.netlify.app/)

-Note: this site is built from the `preview` branch and may not reflect the latest changes on the `master` branch.
+Note: this site is built from the `production` branch and may not reflect the latest changes on the `main` branch.

 ## About